Dai-765/AMAZON-PRODUCT-REVIEW-PROJECT/README.md

       Base on analysis i recommende the following actions.

-      1. Invest in marketing and promot in during peak sales season to maxiamize revenue
+      1. Invest in marketing and promotion during peak sales season to maxiamize revenue.

       2. Focus on expending and promoting products in caterory A